 The first thing you’ll need to do is add a payment option to your Shopify dropshipping store.
 This is a vital step, as you won’t be able to receive money from customers if you don’t add a payment option.

-It’s critical that your store has clear shipping rates.
+It’s critical that your Shopify dropshipping store has clear shipping rates.
 We’d recommend that you always offer free shipping, as this is the easiest option.
-If you offer separate shipping rates for various regions it can become confusion, so we’d always advise that you incorporate your shipping fees into the price of your products.
-For example, if you’re planning to sell a T-shirt for $20, raise the price to $25 and offer free shipping–this will also help you sell your products.
+If you offer separate shipping rates for various regions it can become confusing, so simply incorporate your shipping fees into the price of your products and make shipping free.
+For example, if you’re planning to sell a T-shirt for $20, raise the price to $25 and offer free shipping.
+Using FREE SHIPPING! as part of your Shopify dropshipping store’s marketing will help you sell your products.

 Launching Your Shopify Dropshipping Store

-You’ve now added all the necessary information which you’ll need to launch your Shopify dropshipping store.
+You’ve now added all the necessary information that you’ll need to launch your Shopify dropshipping store.

 Once you’ve finished this set you’ll have an online store which is up and running!